ThereforeGames/unprompted/docs/ANNOUNCEMENTS.md

 There have also been some cool updates for the `[txt2mask]` feature.
 [Shoutout to Weber Samuel](https://github.com/ThereforeGames/unprompted/pull/48) for introducing several new parameters such as negative precision as well as multiple init image support.
 Very handy!

 I also added **Inpaint Sketch compatibility** in the form of the new `sketch_color` and `sketch_alpha` parameters.
-This can give you much more control over your img2img results, and in the future may even support multple colors per mask.
+This can give you much more control over your img2img results, and in the future may even support multiple colors per mask.

 That's all for now.
 Enjoy!